-Significant changes have been made to the tax treatment of interest and dividends.
-At BRM, we can provide guidance on the rules and help you minimise your income tax liability in the London area.
+Special rules apply to the tax treatment of interest and dividends.
+At BRM, we can provide guidance on the rules and help you minimise your income tax liability in the London or surrounding areas.

 Dividend and savings allowances are available.
 We consider the opportunities and pitfalls of the personal tax rules.

 When dividends are received by an individual the amount received is the gross amount subject to tax.
-The availability of the Dividend Allowance (DA), introduced from 2016/17 onwards, means that the first £5,000 of dividends are charged to tax at 0%.
+The availability of the Dividend Allowance (DA), means that the first £2,000 for 2020/21 of dividends are charged to tax at 0%.
 Dividends received above this allowance are taxed at the following rates:

 - 7.5% for basic rate taxpayers

 - 38.1% for additional rate taxpayers.

 Dividends within the allowance still count towards an individual's basic or higher rate band and so may affect the rate of tax paid on dividends above the £2,000 allowance.

 Dividends are treated as the top slice of income and the basic rate tax band is first allocated against other income.

 Mr A has non-dividend income of £46,500 and receives dividends of £12,000.
 The non-dividend income is taxed first.
 Of the £46,500 non-dividend income, it would be advantageous to utilise £9,000 of the £12,500 available Personal Allowance, leaving £37,500 to be taxed at the basic rate.